Marmorpalais

 What should I wear?

-Comfortable clothing and shoes are recommended, as you may be walking through gardens and exploring the palace interiors.
+Comfortable clothing and shoes are recommended, as you may be walking through various galleries and gardens.